Top five checks when your tenant goes on holiday and you have an empty property

 - Insurance: how long can the property be left empty?

 Your landlord insurance policy will have a clause that states how long the property can be vacant before the policy becomes invalid.
 Normally it’s 30 days, so if your tenant is just going on holiday for a week or two that should be fine, but it’s worth checking.
 If you know the property’s going to be empty for more than 30 days, contact your insurer so you can make the necessary arrangements for extending your cover.

 At Your Move we can help provide standard landlord insurance, but also ‘non-standard’ insurance, for example, for unoccupied properties, especially if they are undergoing renovation, you are waiting for a sale, or in probate.

 It’s an awful feeling when you’re on holiday and suddenly wonder whether you switched everything off at home.
 So, your tenant will probably appreciate it if you tell them you’ll visit the property after they’ve left, just to make sure they haven’t left any appliances on and all the windows and doors are properly locked.

 - What maintenance can be done?

 Carrying out maintenance can be disruptive for your tenant, especially if it’s a bigger job, like redecorating or repairing the roof.
-So, as soon as you know your tenant’s going to be away either we or you can organise an inspection, so you can make a list of jobs and book the necessary contractors ahead of time.
+So, as soon as you know your tenant is going to be away either you, or Your Move can organise an inspection, so that a list of jobs to complete can be drawn up and the necessary contractors can be booked, ahead of time.
 Doing the work while the property’s empty is much easier for everyone: you and any contractors can come and go without having to keep arranging access with the tenant, and they’ll return to a much improved home!

 - Security: making the property look lived-in